 - Five years or more address history (proved through utility bills etc.)

 - Applicant should be registered to vote at address given

 - No adverse credit history i.e. missed or late payments, CCJs or bankruptcy

 - Proof of ID is usually requested.
-A copy of the applicants passport or full UK drivers licence will be required
+A copy of the applicant’s passport or full UK driving licence will be required

 - Three months wage slips or bank statements can be requested.
 This is in order to prove the ability to pay and the income levels of applicant

-For businesses (Ltd companies, Sole traders, LLPs and PLCs) the criteria usually is:
+For businesses car leasing (Ltd companies, sole traders, LLPs and PLCs) the criteria could include: